Ivan Gvozdenović

-Ivan Gvozdenović (Serbian Cyrillic: Иван Гвозденовић; born 19 August 1978) is a Serbian retired football defender, who is the technical coach Kategoria e Parë club Skënderbeu Korçë.
+Ivan Gvozdenović (Serbian Cyrillic: Иван Гвозденовић; born 19 August 1978) is a Serbian retired football defender, who is the current head coach of Elbasani in the Kategoria Superiore.

-Career
+Club career

 Gvozdenović started his career at hometown side FK Bor but later moved to Red Star Belgrade.
 He went on to play on loan for Radnički Pirot, Napredak Kruševac and FK Milicionar.
 In 1999, he returned to Red Star and played over 100 matches, before joining Belgian side Club Brugge in 2003.
 He spent six months at FC Metz in 2005, on loan from Club Brugge.
 In July 2007, Gvozdenović was released from Brugge and joined Romanian side Dinamo Bucharest in October 2007, initially signing a three-year contract.
 He left the team after only one month, due to a change of coach.
 Gvozdenović was told that he did not feature in the new coach's plans.
 After his short spell for Dinamo, he was transferred to Ukrainian club Metalurh Donetsk, before being released on July of the same year.
 In January 2009, he joined Red Star Belgrade for a second spell.
-On 21 August 2009, FK Vojvodina signed the experienced defensive midfielder from Red Star Belgrade for one season.
-He then spent the second half of the 2009–2010 season at Kavala F.C. from Greece.
+On 21 August 2009, FK Vojvodina signed Gvozdenović from Red Star Belgrade for one season.
+He then spent the second half of the 2009–10 season at Kavala F.C. from Greece.
 On 17 May 2010, the New England Revolution of Major League Soccer announced that Gvozdenović had joined the team on trial.
 He started for the Revs in their friendly match against Benfica on 19 May 2010.
 However, he did not sign with New England Revolution and went to play for KF Tirana.
 He declared his wish is to finish career in FK Bor, the club where he started to play football.
 Between 2011 and 2014 he played three seasons for Skënderbeu Korçë who won the Albanian Championship in all of those three seasons.
-He played for Kukësi for the 2014–2015 season, before retiring from football.
+He played for Kukësi for the 2014–15 season, before retiring from football.